Skip to main content

 Fast and Furious 6

-Fast and Furious 6 begins with all the members of the Brazil heist finally living happily and in peace.
-Brian and Mia have a son, Dom and Elena are together, Hans and Gisele are together, and Roman and Tej are living it up with more wealth than they could have ever imagined.
-Luke Hobbs has even backed off.
+Fast and Furious 6 begins with all the members of the Brazil heist finally living happy lives.
+Brian and Mia have a son, while Dom is together with Elena.
+Hans and Gisele are a couple, and Roman and Tej have more wealth than they could have imagined.
+Hobbs returns to their lives when he encounters a former special ops agent gone rogue, Owen Shaw (Luke Evans), and a still-alive Letty.
+Shocked, Dom and his crew agree to help take out Shaw and rescue Letty in exchange for complete exoneration.

 The team succeeds in derailing Shaw from his master plan but not without a price.
 Gisele sacrifices herself to save Han, and in the mid-credits scene, we see Han in a high-speed car chase in Tokyo.
 Suddenly, his car is obliterated by another one.
-Dom gets a phone call from the driver, Deckard Shaw (Jason Statham), who warns “You don’t know me, but you’re about to.”
+Dom gets a phone call from the driver, Deckard Shaw (Jason Statham), who warns, “You don’t know me, but you’re about to.”

 The Fast and the Furious: Tokyo Drift (2006)